-PRESE NTING CULTURAL TRADITIONS Pedagogical tasks Evaluation criteria Learning outcome Explaining simple yearly customs (WHAT) Customer is aware of yearly tradition and schedules. learner provides basic information and explanation about events connected to yearly traditions, shedules, Customer's questions regarding the location and timing are addressed in an appropriate and polite manner. learner responds to additional questions from the customer.
+PRESE NIING CULI UKAL .
+I KADI I IUNS Pedagogical tasks Evaluation criteria Learning outcome Explaining simple yearly customs (WHAT) Customer is aware of yearly tradition and schedules. learner provides basic information and explanation about events connected to yearly traditions, shedules, Customer's questions regarding the location and timing are addressed in an appropriate and polite manner. learner responds to additional questions from the customer.
 Customer is provided about information where to check for more information about the matter. learner suggests the customer the location or method of receiving more information on the desired topic.
-Present narration with steps (HOW) Customer is provided with more complex information about the learner provides a more complex description of custom explanation. steps (tro try customs, including the meaning and acsempnen or custom explanation. affects. learner suggests the customer to participate in the custom and gives detailed instructions. learner checks understanding with the customer.
-Past narration; Customer is provided with more learner identifies and demonstrates background info (WHY) complex information about the customs, including the historical background of the custom. the ability to inform a customer on the history of the topic. learner suggests the customer the location or method of receiving more information on the desired topic.
+Present narration with steps (HOW) Customer is provided with more complex information about the customs, including the meaning and affects. learner provides a more complex description of custom explanation. learner suggests the customer to participate in the custom and gives detailed instructions. learner checks understanding with the customer.
+Past narration; background info (WHY) Customer is provided with more complex information about the customs, including the historical background of the custom. learner identifies and demonstrates the ability to inform a customer on the history of the topic. learner suggests the customer the location or method of receiving more information on the desired topic.